 The ability to communicate with Nearby Neighborhoods

 Now you can share information with neighbors who live in neighborhoods near you, while still maintaining your privacy.
-Reaching a broader set of neighbors works best if you are looking for recommendations or advice, need help in finding a lost pet, or wish to alert others to suspicious activity in the area.
+Reaching a broader set of neighbors works best if you are looking for recommendations or advice, need help in finding a lost pet, or wish to alert others to criminal activity in the area.